Captain-Howard/Local-PC-PoSh-Scripts/README.md

 # Local-PC-PoSh-Scripts
-Commands that generally only affect the local PC when run on
+Commands that generally only affect the local PC when run.
+This includes local application settings and more.